salahadawi/mario-AI/README.md

 A button jumps, B button makes Mario run instead of walk.

-I decided to not allow the agent to move left, as this would most likely never be beneficial and only result in longer learning times.
+I decided to not allow the agent to move left, as this would almost never be beneficial and only result in longer learning times.

-For this algorithm, each action has an equal probability of being chosen.
+Each action has an equal probability of being chosen.
 Before an agents run starts, a list of actions it will perform is built.
 For generation 0, this list will contain random actions.
-For following generations, the list will contain a slightly mutated version of a previous agents moves.
+For following generations, the list will contain a slightly mutated version of the previous generations highest scoring agent.

+### Mutation

+Starting from generation 1, each agents action-set will contain random mutations.
+Actions that have been selected for mutation will be replaced with a random action.

+This allows the agents to "evolve" by attempting to solve the level in a slightly different way.
+With enough attemps, some of these mutations will result in an increase in fitness, and the next generation of agents will learn these traits and further improve on them.

 <h2 align="center">Optimizations</h2>
 To speed up the learning process, several optimizations were made.